 The directors have prepared cash flow forecasts covering a period of at least 12 months from the signing date of these financial statements which indicate that the company will have sufficient funds to meet its liabilities as they fall due for that period.
 Those forecasts are dependent on the underlying customer continuing to meet its obligations under the Project Agreement and the directors expect these amounts to be received even in severe but plausible downside scenarios.
-The company continues to provide the assets in accordance with the contract and are available to be used.
+The company continues to provide the assets in accordance with the contract and they are available to be used.
 As a result the company does not believe there is any likelihood of a material impact to the unitary payment.
-The directors have considered the potential impact of the emergence and spread of COVID-19, which includes the company's operating cash inflows which are largely dependent on the unitary charge payments.
+The directors have considered the potential impact of the current economic climate (rising inflation and interest rates), along with the company's operating cash inflows which are largely dependent on the unitary charge payments.
 Throughout the pandemic and to date, all unitary charge payments have been received on time and in full and the directors expect this to continue.

 The directors have assessed the viability of its main sub-contractors and reviewed the contingency plans of the sub-contractors and are satisfied in their ability to provide the services in line with the contract without significant additional costs to the company, even in downside scenarios, due to the underlying contractual terms.
-To date, there has been no adverse impact on the services provided by the company or its subcontractors arising from COVID-19.
 However, in the unlikely event of a subcontractor failure, the company has its own business continuity plans to ensure that service provision will continue.